Overview

 :

-'visible' => array( '_thumbnail_id', '=', '123' ),
+'visible' => [ '_thumbnail_id', '=', '123' ],

-Using outside meta boxes
+Using outside field groups

 when a field with ID brand